kpentland/deflated_continuation_basic/README.md

 Aims
 ----------

-The aim of this repo was to:
+The aim of this repo is to:

 1. create some standalone scripts that can carry out deflated continuation on a number of simple polynomial and ODE problems.
 2. find multiple roots/solutions to these polynomial/ODE problems using deflated continuation.